freesewing/freesewing/markdown/org/docs/designs/jane/instructions/en.md

 </Note>

-## Step 1
+## Step 1: Hem the neckline

-Hem the neckline with the smallest hem you can manage
+Hem the neckline with the smallest hem you can manage.

 ## Step 2: Prep the Sleeves